NCSY

 NCSY (formerly known as the National Conference of Synagogue Youth) is a Jewish youth group under the auspices of the Orthodox Union.
 Its operations include Jewish-inspired after-school programs; summer programs in Israel, Europe, and the United States; weekend programming, shabbatons, retreats, and regionals; Israel advocacy training; and disaster relief missions known as chesed (kindness) trips.
 NCSY also has an alumni organization on campuses across North America.
-Over the past several decades, NCSY has been the subject of two child sexual abuse scandals involving chapter advisors and directors.
-NCSY, and its parent organization, the Orthodox Union, say that they have taken significant steps to address such abuse from an organizational standpoint.

 History

-In 1959, NCSY hired Rabbi Pinchas Stolper as the first National Director in the United States.